-Disclaimer: The original canon characters all belong to Mr. Tolkien.
-They are too many for me to list them all here, but if you have clicked on this story, then you are a Lord of the Rings fan, so you will be familiar with them as they appear.
-The story is an alternate universe (AU) fiction, meaning that it will not follow the original plot of the books/movies.
-Personally, I have always found that exploring the what-ifs opens the door to more possibilities and creativity.
-Now, my own creation and contribution are the original characters that appear in this story, namely Allie and her family, and the wolves.
-However, as you read on, you will see that everything and everyone will be entwined together in a single story that, hopefully, will bring you along on an enjoyable ride.
+Disclaimer: Original canon characters all belong to Mr. Tolkien.
+There are too many for me to list, but if you are a Lord of the Rings fan, you'll be familiar with them as they appear.
+Wild Child is alternate universe (AU) fiction, meaning it will not follow the original book/movie plot.
+Personally, I have found exploring the what-ifs opens the door to more possibilities and creativity.
+My creation and contribution to this story is Allie, her family and the wolves.
+However, as you read on, everything and everyone will entwine together in a single story that will take you along on an enjoyable ride.

-Warning: There are touchy subjects such as child abuse, bullying, and violence in fight scenes, but those themes are only small passages in the grand scheme of the story (at least so far, since I haven't finished the story yet).
+Warning: There are touchy subjects such as child abuse, bullying, and violent fight scenes, but those themes are only small passages in the grand scheme of the story (at least so far, since I haven't finished the story yet).
 But no, seriously, it will mostly be rated T.

-Now that all that stuff is out of the way, let's begin!
+Now that all that stuff's been said, let's begin!

 Now halt your minds